Condition of release

-Early release of superannuation benefits on compassionate grounds is currently government by Regulation 6.19A of the Superannuation Industry (Supervision) Regulations 1994 (SIS Regulations).
-This sets out the circumstances in which superannuation may be releases upon compassionate grounds and works in conjunction with Schedule 1 of those regulations, which sets out, for certain grounds of release, the maximum amounts and permitted frequency of release.
+Early release of superannuation benefits on compassionate grounds is currently governed by Regulation 6.19A of the Superannuation Industry (Supervision) Regulations 1994 (SIS Regulations).
+This sets out the circumstances in which superannuation may be released upon compassionate grounds and works in conjunction with Schedule 1 of those regulations, which sets out, for certain grounds of release, the maximum amounts and permitted frequency of release.
 Equivalent regulations are contained in Regulation 4.22A of the Retirement Savings Account Regulations 1997 in respect of Retirement Savings Accounts (RSAs).

 Benefits may be released on compassionate grounds to meet expenses in respect of the following (for the member or the member's dependant)"

 - medical treatment

 - medical transport

 - modifications necessary for the family home or motor vehicle due to severe disability; and

 - palliative care